 The U.S. has been trying to safely and effectively control drug use since the Pure Food and Drug Act of 1906.
-When President Nixon signed the Controlled Substances Act (CSA) that gave the DEA and the Food and Drug Administration (FDA) the power to determine which substances are fit for medical use; the act was changed numerous times over the six decades that followed, but the most significant change took effect in the early 1970s with the CSA.
+The most significant regulatory change came in the early 1970s when President Nixon signed the Controlled Substances Act (CSA), which gave the DEA and the Food and Drug Administration (FDA) the power to determine which substances are fit for medical use.

 What are the Different Schedule Levels?